 Your slide master is an incredibly versatile tool which can be vastly under used.
-Not only is it key to uniformity and the gateway to keeping your branding team happy, it is also a brilliant way to tweak some of those static graphical elements and add some movement to add interest to your slide without having to change anything on the base slide itself.
-(See Slide Step 1 on Example 1)
+Not only is it key to uniformity and the gateway to keeping your branding team happy, it is also a brilliant way to tweak some of those static graphical elements and add some movement to add interest to your slide without having to change anything on the base slide itself. )

 In the Example slide, you can see that the three circles in the corner fly in staggered from the left and the title animates in.
 This is just an example of what you can do to change the slide without editting anything on the base slide itself, all you have to do is apply the layout.

-Tip 2 – Entrance and Exit animations can be triggered
+Tip 2 – Trigger entrance and exit animations

 Sometimes you need to trigger in an animation when the user has completed something or to show more information.
 This can be done simply by having an object, such as a text box or a shape starting at “State: Hidden” and having an entrance animation.
 Next all that you have to do is to build a trigger which can change the state of the object to “State: Normal”.
 The trigger example below will change the state of our textbox called “Closing” to the “State: Normal” when the buttons are equal to visited.